ruxandraS/ruxandraS.github.io/portofolio.md

     <div class="dev-tool" style="background-color: #006633">
         <span> Adobe Audition </span>
     </div></div>
-First-year Master’s assignment game which consisted of a character moving around the scene and collecting a set of crystals in its inventory in order to pass to the next level.
+First-year Master’s assignment game which consisted of a character moving around the scene, mining and collecting a set of crystals in their inventory in order to pass to the next level.

 <br>